rwxayheee/rwxayhee.github.io/_posts/2023-10-15-ADFR-Suite-v1.0-rc1-and-ADT-on-Apple-Silicon.md

 **Apple Silicon uses the [ARM64](https://en.wikipedia.org/wiki/AArch64) architechture**.
 Programs that were not built in this architecture cannot be run directly on Macs with Apple Silicon.
 At present, a common solution to the mismatch of architectures is **[Rosetta](https://en.wikipedia.org/wiki/Rosetta_(software)), a compatibility layer** that translates software that were built for Intel processors so that they could be run on Apple Silicon.
 While in some situations, having a Linux VM with Rosetta emulation to run the x86_64 programs may be useful, when:

-1. The program is currently lacking ARM64 support,
+1. The program is currently **lacking ARM64 support**,

 and,

-2. The Mac OS version/platform is for some reason (see below and more in [Motives](#motives) of this post) not the preferred choice, even though in theory it could be run natively on Apple Silicon with Rosetta.
+2. The Mac OS version/platform is for some reason (see below and more in [Motives](#motives) of this post) **not the preferred** choice, even though in theory it could be run natively on Apple Silicon with Rosetta.

 The Mac OS version issue mainly originates from the lack of support for 32-bit software since Mac OS Catalina.
 With that, programs with 32-bit components will not run on newer Mac OS.
 Without setting up a VM, another possible & elegant walkaround to this is to run the programs in [Docker](https://docs.docker.com/get-started/overview/) containers.
 To run [Vina & the python binding](https://github.com/ccsb-scripps/AutoDock-Vina), [Meeko](https://github.com/forlilab/Meeko), or [MGLTools](https://ccsb.scripps.edu/mgltools/) & the [ADFR suite](https://ccsb.scripps.edu/adfr/) in [Docker](https://docs.docker.com/get-started/overview/) images, please consider this user-contributed solution: